 Social and Emotional Intelligence Through Literature

 - Improve Communication Skills – Books expand your vocabulary and expose you to different ways people express thoughts and emotions.
+When you read, you’re learning all these new words and ways people can say stuff.
 This makes it easier to articulate your own feelings and connect with others more effectively.

 Educational Advantages: Reading as a Learning Superpower